pedroarthuralvesdeoliveira/backend-roadmap/pages/How does the internet work%3F.md

 - Is a group of computers or other devices which are connected to each other.
 -
 - At a high level, the internet works by connecting devices and computer systems together using a set of standardized protocols.
 These protocols define how information is exchanged between devices and ensure that data is transmitted reliably and securely.
+- The core of the internet is a global network of interconnected routers, which are responsible for directing traffic between different devices and systems.
+When you send data over the internet, it is broken up into small packets that are sent from your device to a router.
+The router examines the packet and forwards it to the next router in the path towards its destination.
+This process continues until the packet reaches its final destination.